DoubtfulTurnip/Custom_Images_Kasm/README.md

 Remove the workspace-images folder if no longer required and then configure your new Kasm Workspace with the {application-name}:latest image that you have just built

+## Plans for the future

+* I plan to update these, eventually, so that they run as single apps
+* To keep streamlining as much as possible
+* Slowly making my way through different repos and attempting to bring in new tools

 ## Docker Hub

 Find the application repository below and add this to the Workspace "Docker Image" field